tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 bandit0@bandit:~$
 ```

-<h3 id="listing-commands"> I've connected to a bandit shell with SSH, now what?</h3>
+<h3 id="listing-commands">I've connected to a bandit shell with SSH, now what? {% directlink "listing-commands" %}</h3>

 When solving most of the Bandit games, I found myself repeatedly using a few shell commands.
 Since we're starting at the root directory for every new level, it's wise to list the directories contents with `ls` every time you connect to a new OverTheWire game server.